Description

 Instructions

-- In a medium saucepan combine the millet with 3 cups water and 1/2 teaspoon salt.
+- In a medium saucepan combine the millet with 3 cups cool water and 1/2 teaspoon salt.
 Bring it to a boil.

 - In a medium bowl beat the eggs lightly.
 Add 1/3 cup of the Greek yogurt, the cornstarch and 1/2 teaspoon of salt.
 Stir.
-Add the millet and the green onions and stir until well combined.
+Add the millet and the green onions (if using) and stir until well combined.

 - Preheat oven to 250F.